ryan-micthell-williams/PomodoroTimer/README.md

 # POMODORO TIMER
 ## This app is designed to simulate the Pomodoro method through the use of a digitized timer that serves to enhance one's studying efficiency.
 <!-- Horizontal line -->
-### The Pomodoro technique is a time-management method developed by Francesco Cirillo in the late 1980s.
-The technique uses a timer to break down work into intervals, traditionally 25 minutes in length, separated by short breaks.
-Each interval is known as a pomodoro, from the Italian word for tomato, after the tomato-shaped kitchen timer that Cirillo used as a university student.
-For this project, I implemented a simplified version of Cirillo's original Pomodoro technique.
 <!-- Horizontal line -->
 ___
 ![Pomodoro Timer in Action](/public/app-in-action.PNG?raw=true "App Display")